 If crazy woodspeople and zombies aren’t your thing, you’ll be glad to hear that Pandemic: Mutation is returning to prove once again that all scientific advancement comes with a cost… that cost being your limbs being eaten by whatever mutated thing the government decided to test on this year.

 Last but not least is Brickmore Asylum.
 One of the older houses at ISP but certainly one that has been perfected over the years.
 All we should have to say is “asylum” and we expect you to be in line already.
 There’s nothing more terrifying that losing your mind… and then being sentenced to a prison-run institution/slaughterhouse.
 Yikes.

-Indy Scream Park has adopted variable ticket pricing, which is becoming common in many attractions.
-There are only a limited amount of tickets each night, and the sooner you get yours, the lower the price is.
-On the bright side, once you’re there, your ticket is good for unlimited entrance to the haunts, which is a nice change from the “pay per visit” model most haunts use.
-Also, the limited amount of tickets helps cut down on the crowds.
+Indy Scream Park uses the increasingly popular variable ticket pricing.
+There are only a limited amount of tickets each night, and the sooner you get yours, the lower the price.
+Once you arrive, your ticket is good for unlimited entrance to the haunts—a nice change from the “pay per visit” model most places use.
+The limited amount of tickets also helps cut down on the crowds.

 Remember that you’re outside in the country in the fall, so dress appropriately.
 Bonfires and warm drinks on the Monster Midway can help you warm up if you get too cold.

 Even though you’re in the middle of nowhere, you’re not completely isolated.
 There are ATMs available, and Indy Scream Park accepts credit cards.